Ritesh2351235/Omi-MCP/README.md

 ```bash
 npm install
 ```
+2. Configure your user ID:
+   - Open `src/server.ts`
+   - Update the `SPECIFIC_USER_ID` constant with your user ID from the Account section of the Omira App

-2. Build the TypeScript code:
+3. Build the TypeScript code:
 ```bash
 npm run build
 ```

-3. Start the server:
+1. Start the server:
 ```bash
 npm start
 ```